sourcegraph/handbook/content/engineering/hiring/software-engineer-coding-exercise.md

 # Coding exercise

-We ask candidates to complete a 2-hour asynchronous coding exercise so we can evaluate you on certain skills that we think are relevant to being successful at Sourcegraph.
+We ask candidates to complete a time bound asynchronous coding exercise so we can evaluate you on certain skills that we think are relevant to being successful at Sourcegraph.

 Why?
 Read the [FAQ](#FAQ).